ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 sandboxed environment.

 You will notice that the repository information fetching stage takes a while to complete.
-This is normal (for the moment), we advice our users to go get themselves their favourite hot beverage while it runs.
+This is normal (for the moment), so we advise our users to get themselves their favourite hot beverage while it runs.

 ```shell-session